Privacy Policy

 In Your Browser

-Contractor profile, preferences, form type profiles, session context, edit history, self-learning signals, and your anonymous user ID are stored in chrome.storage.local and chrome.storage.session.
+Preferences, session context, CSV row selections, match type settings, and your stored API key are stored in chrome.storage.local and chrome.storage.session.
 This data remains on your device and is controlled entirely by Chrome.
+Your contractor profile is stored on the server, not in the browser.

 On Our Server (Railway / PostgreSQL)

 The production server uses a PostgreSQL database hosted on Railway.
-The following tables are used:
+The following tables store user-associated data:

 TableContentsRetention